 A Funeral Mass will be held at 9:30am, Saturday, January 18, 2020 at St. Bartholomew’s church, 736 Middle Turnpike E, Manchester, CT.
 Burial will follow at St. James Cemetery, Manchester, CT.
 To leave a memory for the family please visit, www.holmeswatkins.com

-To send flowers to Lucien's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lucien Thivierge, please visit our floral store.